Ecuador voters reject foreign military bases

 From JURIST, Nov.
 17. Used with permission.
 Internal links added.

-Note: The referendum included four questions: allowing foreign bases, barring state financing for political parties, reducing the number of seats in the National Assembly, and (most significantly) calling a Constituent Assembly a draft new constitution.
+Note: The referendum included four questions: allowing foreign bases, eliminating state financing for political parties, reducing the number of seats in the National Assembly, and (most significantly) calling a Constituent Assembly to draft new constitution.
 All four were rejected.
 (InfoBae)

 Opponents of the measures charged that the government was waging a campaign of intimidation against them, with at least 60 social leaders and organizations having their bank accounts frozen pending an apparently politically motivated corruption investigation by the public prosecutors office.
 Among those under scrutiny is the environmentalist Pachamama Foundation, which released a statement saying: "We categorically reject the criminalization process that has been initiated."
 (The Guardian)